ARTenshi/robovision_ros2/robovision_4/README.md

 img = bridge_rgb.imgmsg_to_cv2(msg,msg.encoding).copy()
 ```

-and we let know Python that we have received out first message:
+and we let know Python that we have received our first message:

 ```
 is_img = True
 ```

-Finally, we use our image as a standard OpenCV variable inside our main function (do you remember why do we use a frequency of 30 Hz in the `rospy.Rate(30)` declaration?):
+Finally, we use our image as a standard OpenCV variable inside our main function (do you remember why we use a frequency of 30 Hz in the `rospy.Rate(30)` declaration?):

 ```
 loop=rospy.Rate(30)